Enough time to decide on Dhoni's future: Ganguly

 Dhoni, who has not played after India's semifinal exit in the World Cup in July, has so far refused to talk much regarding his future.
 At an event in Mumbai on Wednesday, Dhoni had said questions regarding his return to cricket should only be asked after January 2020.

-But Ganguly said there was "absolute clarity" among the team think-tank on how to deal with Dhoni's future.
+But Ganguly said there was "absolute clarity" among the team think tank on how to deal with Dhoni's future.
 "No no, there is clarity, but certain things cannot be said on public platform.
-There is absolute clarity on MS Dhoni and you'll find out in time," Ganguly said on the sidelines of a felicitation ceremony organised by Ajanta Shoes.
+There is absolute clarity on MS Dhoni and you'll find out in time," Ganguly said on the sidelines of a felicitation ceremony organised by the Ajanta Shoes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)